The Films of 1999

 The Films of 1999 Photo Collage

 This year, I'm reading through Brian Raftery's Best.
 Movie.
 Year.
 Ever.: How 1999 Blew Up the Big Screen, watching each of the 33 movies mentioned and keeping a running X thread of my thoughts on each film.
 HOWEVER, I'm actually watching far more 1999 films this year than those 33.
 So here, on The Nicsperiment only, I'll not only be keeping the same thread I'm running on X, but I'll be adding my thoughts on those other 1999 films I watch as well, plus I'll be giving all the movies review scores, which I also won't be doing on Twitter.
-And finally, I'll be keeping a ranked list of all the 1999 movies I watch on Letterboxd.
+If I've given a movie a full length review already, I'll add a link after the score.
+And I'll be keeping this list alphabetical!
+Also, I'll be keeping a ranked list of all the 1999 movies I watch on Letterboxd.
 This is easily the most excited I've been about something on The Nicsperiment since my "Every Album I Own" project, but while that entailed thousands of posts, this project will only entail one: this very post, which I'll continue to update throughout the year.
 Let the fun begin!

 * * *